Malta TaxesLast partial update, July 2022.

 There are reduced rates of taxes for certain income earners.

-- The rate of corporate tax in 2018 is fixed at 35% with full imputation system applying for dividends.
+- The rate of corporate tax in 2022 is fixed at 35% with participation exemption applying for dividends and capital gains.

 There are reduced rates for certain companies.